 Coraline is bored in her new house, but then she finds a door with a secret passage behind them.
 Through them, she enters a parallel universe with her ‘other’ family living a mirrored life to her own.
 But the more time she spends there, the more this other life seems distorted.
 And lesser are the chances for Coraline to ever get her real family back.

-One of my 2021 favorites, a book that was by no means perfect, yet the story captivated me and I can’t wait for the book #2 to be published.
+One of my 2021 favorites, a book that was by no means perfect, yet the story captivated me and I can’t wait for book #2, Hell Bent, to be published.
 Ninth House is a mix of dark academia, ghost story and a murder mystery – if that sounds good to you, make sure to check it out.